Labii/labii3-docs/docs/eln_table.md

 # Edit a table

-Editing a table is just like in Excel; select a cell, type in any value, and the table will be automatically updated.”
+Editing a table is just like in Excel; select a cell, type in any value, and the table will be automatically updated.

 ### Right click menu
 * Insert row above